IanSkyles/ud304/README.md

 ##Course Syllabus
 ###Lesson 1 - From Design to Code

-Diligently employ a code/test/refine strategy as you precisely and deliberately translate initial design documents into static web pages.
-You'll also investigate the Document Object Model (DOM) and its implications for web development.
+Diligently employed a code/test/refine strategy as I precisely and deliberately translated initial design documents into static web pages.
+I also investigated the Document Object Model (DOM) and its implications for web development.

 ###Lesson 2 - Your Own Framework

-Take pride in creating and personalising your own multi-platform, responsive CSS framework for publishing your professional portfolio projects to the web.
+Took pride in creating and personalising my own multi-platform, responsive CSS framework for publishing my professional portfolio projects to the web.

 ###Lesson 3 - Learning and Using Bootstrap

-Strategically investigate an existing professional CSS framework as you use it to build a website using responsive design principles while maintaining code readability.
+Strategically investigated an existing professional CSS framework as I used it to build a website using responsive design principles while maintaining code readability.